lunasec-io/lunasec/docs/pages/cli/analytics.md

   ~
 -->

-LunaSec uses analytics collected from the CLI command in order to improve its performance for all developers.
+LunaDefend uses analytics collected from the CLI command in order to improve its performance for all developers.
 The metrics that are collected by the CLI look like:

 ```js